nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `delete_assignment si/INDEX ai/INDEX`

 * Deletes the assignment at the specified `INDEX`.
 The indices refer to the index number shown in the displayed student list and the assignment list on the student detail panel respectively.
+The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `find John` followed by `delete_assignment si/1 ai/1` deletes the 1st assignment of the 1st student in the results of the `find` command.